scrapy/parsel/docs/usage.rst

    selector = load_selector('selectors-sample1.html')

-Since we're dealing with HTML, the default type for Selector, we don't need to specify the `type` argument.
+We don't need to specify the `type` argument: Selector detects JSON input, and falls back to HTML otherwise.

 So, by looking at the :ref:`HTML code <topics-selectors-htmlcode>` of that page, let's construct an XPath for selecting the text inside the title tag::